ReinV/SCOPE/README.md

 This scripts takes the results from the 'results' folder as input, as well as the ChEBI files in the 'files' folder, and makes a table for every chemical containing its ID, count, mass, etc. This table is stored as a .tsv file in the 'tables' folder.
 Additionally, counts from the chemicals are normalized with [term frequency inversed document frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf), using the data in the 'searches_by_year' folder.

 ### visualize_query.py
 This script takes a table from the 'tables' folder as an input.
-These counts are then shown in interactive hexabin plots with mass on y-axis and logP on x-axis using the Bokeh Library.
+These counts are then shown in interactive hexabin plots with mass on y-axis and log *P* on x-axis using the Bokeh Library.

 ## Run only once (per month) script
 The following need only be run at most once a month, as this is the current (February 2020) update frequency of the ChEBI ontology itself.

 ### update_chebis_test.py
 This script checks the [latest ChEBI ontology](ftp://ftp.ebi.ac.uk/pub/databases/chebi/ontology/) version and compares its version number to the version number in the 'ontology_version.txt' file in the 'files' folder.
 If the version is not up-to-date, new chemicals from the ontology are added with their properties to the ChEBI files in the 'files' folder, and the version number of 'ontology_version.txt' is changed.
 Predicted values (logP and logS) are retrieved by using the AlogPS3.0 model.
-This model predicts logP and logS from SMILES.
+This model predicts log *P* and log *S* from the SMILES representation of the chemical entities.
 These SMILES are passed through the OCHEM REST-like web service.